 From the period 1953 to 2011 the Orchestra has managed to survive five captains, including the present one Henry Bernard.
 Melodians also managed to retain the services on some of the top pan tuners in the business, some of which include Leslie Bernard who serviced the band from 1963 to 2009 and the present being Bertram “Birch” Kelman and William “Billy” Sheeder.

 Many great arrangers have also passed through the orchestra, but due to the financial difficulties of the organization and unfortunate decisions at major competitions they became frustrated and chose to move on.
 Since December 2009 the orchestra has managed to gain full support of one of the top and youngest arrangers in Trinidad, Tobago and the Caribbean – Amrit Samaroo.
 He has managed to carry the orchestra to 5th place in the finals of the 2012 National Panorama.
-Despite all the financial burdens encountered by Melodians, the orchestra is also blessed to have another young, budding arranger, 14-year-old Raechard Bernard, who arranged his first song in February 2008.
+Despite all the financial burdens encountered by Melodians, the orchestra is also blessed to have another young, budding arranger, Raechard Bernard (14 years old at the time of this writing), who arranged his first song in February 2008.
 He topped the Republic Bank Pan Minors Scholarship Program at his level in both theory and practical.

 At this time the Melodians Steel Orchestra is in a transition stage within all aspects of the organization.

 Despite all these changes the orchestra manages to keep functioning by holding Bar-B-Que sales, cake sales, etc. and also performing at gigs.
 This type of funding however can no longer sustain and maintain a steel orchestra that has already established itself in many ways.